-The purpose of this plan is to provide current and near-term future direction for managing the Selkirk Elk Herd.
-This is a five-year plan, subject to amendment.
-Before the end of the fifth year, the plan will be updated, re-evaluated, amended, and implemented for another 5-year period.
-This plan will serve as a valuable reference document and management guideline for the Washington Department of Fish and Wildlife, Tribes, agency cooperators, landowners and the general public.
+The purpose of the Selkirk Elk Herd Plan is to provide direction for managing the Selkirk elk herd.
+This plan is subject to amendment and should be updated, reevaluated, amended, and extended as new information becomes available.
+The Selkirk Elk Herd Plan will serve as a valuable reference document and provide management guidelines for the Washington Department of Fish and Wildlife (Department), Tribes, agency cooperators, landowners, and the public.
 Priority management activities will be carried out as funding and resources are available.

 Four primary goals guide the Selkirk Elk Herd Plan: (1) To preserve, protect, perpetuate, manage, and enhance elk and their habitats to ensure healthy, productive populations and ecosystem integrity; (2) To manage this elk herd for a sustained hunting yield; and (3) To manage elk for a variety of recreational, educational and aesthetic purposes including hunting, scientific study, cultural and ceremonial uses by Native Americans, biodiversity, wildlife viewing, and photography, (4) To manage elk and elk habitat to minimize human conflicts and agricultural damage.